tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 post_tags:
     - javascript
     - html
-preview: Have you ever thought to yourself while building a website, It sure would be nice to change the background color of an element upon being clicked?
-Well now you can by using client-side JavaScript!
+preview: Have you ever thought to yourself while building a website, how could I create HTML elements and bind them to the DOM using JavaScript?
 permalink: /writing/{{ tag }}/{{ shortname | slug }}/
 demo_link: https://browserjs-intro.netlify.app/
 demo_image: